Revised on: November 15, 2021

 There are many topics that are legally required to be covered during the comprehensive evaluation.
 Required topics are bolded in the Topics table in WFHB 3.2.3.2.
 They're marked with an asterisk [*] within eJAS.
 It should be the goal of staff to touch upon all topics included in the PDT, leveraging a participant’s Personal Pathway Details to drive the conversation.

 After each Topic section is reviewed, information documented, and indicators, strengths, needs/interests and referrals selections made, WorkFirst staff must save the section before moving to the next topic.
-Once all topics are reviewed with the participant, WorkFirst Staff must complete the Navigation section by:
+Once all topics are reviewed with the participant, WorkFirst Staff complete the Navigation section by:

 Social Service Referral Option: